spatie/icalendar-generator/README.md

     ...
 ```

-Here's how you can convert the calendar to text
+Here's how you can convert the calendar to text:

 ``` php
 Calendar::create('Laracon Online')->get(); // BEGIN:VCALENDAR ...